 For car manufacturers, creating a green vehicle is finally no longer a case of fulfilling the needs of a small niche market; nor is it a case of having a token nod to sustainability in the lineup for “feel good” purposes or as a way to greenwash a path into American garages.
 With $4 per gallon gas prices, it is now finally becoming clear to car manufacturers that renewable energy is the way of future, and going green is a matter of economic survival.
-Thus, we are happy to announce that it appears the SUV has finally come to the end of its road.
+Thus, we are happy to announce that it appears the SUV has finally come to the end of its road.$4 a gallon, that is forcing them to reconsider their automotive choices.
+Cities are reporting high ridership in public transport and were unprepared by the influx of extra riders to the system.
+Consumers are moving towards smaller vehicles, and suburban neighborhoods are looking just a little too far away with the ever-rising cost of the commute between work and home.

 How bad is it for SUVs?
 May sales started to point towards a big downward shift in the US marketplace.
 For the first time since 1992, the Ford F-series, a pickup truck, was outsold not just by one vehicle, but by four small cars including Honda’s Civic and Accord, and Toyota’s Camry and Corolla.
 If trends continue as they did in May, then the auto industry, particularly SUV-dependent companies, is looking at significant financial pain for the next couple of years.